United Nations Partition Plan for Palestine: Jews

 Some Post-Zionist scholars endorse Simha Flapan's view that it is a myth that Zionists accepted the partition as a compromise by which the Jewish community abandoned ambitions for the whole of Palestine and recognized the rights of the Arab Palestinians to their own state.
 Rather, Flapan argued, acceptance was only a tactical move that aimed to thwart the creation of an Arab Palestinian state and, concomitantly, expand the territory that had been assigned by the UN to the Jewish state.
 Baruch Kimmerling has said that Zionists "officially accepted the partition plan, but invested all their efforts towards improving its terms and maximally expanding their boundaries while reducing the number of Arabs in them."
+Many Zionist leaders viewed the acceptance of the plan as a tactical step and a stepping stone to future territorial expansion over all of Palestine.

 Addressing the Central Committee of the Histadrut (the Eretz Israel Workers Party) days after the UN vote to partition Palestine, Ben-Gurion expressed his apprehension, stating:the total population of the Jewish State at the time of its establishment will be about one million, including almost 40% non-Jews.
 Such a [population] composition does not provide a stable basis for a Jewish State.
 This [demographic] fact must be viewed in all its clarity and acuteness.
 With such a [population] composition, there cannot even be absolute certainty that control will remain in the hands of the Jewish majority...
-There can be no stable and strong Jewish state so long as it has a Jewish majority of only 60%.Ben-Gurion said "I know of no greater achievement by the Jewish people ... in its long history since it became a people."
+There can be no stable and strong Jewish state so long as it has a Jewish majority of only 60%.Despite these reservations, Ben-Gurion also recognized the plan's many accomplishments, stating "I know of no greater achievement by the Jewish people ... in its long history since it became a people."